Brewer AB InBev deploys waste alcohol to make virus disinfectant

 Shipments of 5-litre containers will initially be sent for use in hospitals, likely to be in Belgium, Britain, France, Italy and the Netherlands.

-The company, known for its Budweiser, Stella Artois and Corona beers, has also produced 26,000 bottles of hand sanitizers, each of 250 milliliters, for distribution to pharmacies and health sector workers.
+The company, known for its Budweiser, Stella Artois and Corona beers, has also produced 26,000 bottles of hand sanitisers, each of 250 millilitres, for distribution to pharmacies and health sector workers.

-Its principal Beck’s brewery in Bremen has in addition produced a first run of 1,000 bottles of disinfectant, each of half a liter, to be sent to local businesses.
+Its principal Beck’s brewery in Bremen has in addition produced a first run of 1,000 bottles of disinfectant, each of half a litre, to be sent to local businesses.

 The company will provide billboards in Belgium and the Netherlands for public health campaigns and offer over a million bottles or cans of alcohol-free beer to health sector workers in the two countries in the coming weeks.